-Its title and overview
+■ Its title and overview

 History in the Public Sphere (HIPS) is a double-degree Master's program that has been jointly developed by the Tokyo University of Foreign Studies and the Central European University (Hungary/Austria).
-It is supported by both the "Inter-University Exchange Project (IUEP)" of the Japanese Ministry of Education, Culture, Sports, and Technology (MEXT), and "Erasmus Mundus Joint Master Degree (EMJMD)" by the Education, Audiovisual and Culture Executive Agency (EACEA) of the European Union (EU).
+It is supported by both the "Inter-University Exchange Project (IUEP)" of the Japanese Ministry of Education, Culture, Sports, and Technology (MEXT), and "Erasmus Mundus Joint Master Degree (EMJMD)" by the Education, Audiovisual and Culture Executive Agency (EACEA) of the European Union (EU), and students come from all over the world.

-Covering the theme of history in the public arena, students of this program and students who were selected in Europe will study together in this course throughout the two-and-a-half-year period.
-Through this study system of mobility tracks among multiple universities, students are engaged in basic learning, research, internships, and a final Thesis/Capstone Project.
+Covering the theme of history in the public arena, students of this program study in this course for two years starting from the Autumn quarter of the 1st year..
+Students move between TUFS and partner universities (including the Central European University) each semester (6 mos) to engage in basic learning, research, internships, and a final Thesis/Capstone Project.
 After successfully defending the final project at the Tokyo University of Foreign Studies, students are awarded two Master's degrees.
+While Students stay at Japanese and European universities, they come from all over the world covering various areas of research.

-Objectives and Prospects
+■ Objectives and Prospects